 For legal purposes, all network usage is monitored and electronically stored.

 MMI may examine electronic information stored on or passing over college equipment or networks, for the following purposes: to ensure security and operating performance of its computer systems and networks; to enforce MMI’s policies or compliance with state or federal law where examination is approved in advance by a dean, vice president, or the president, and either there is reasonable suspicion that a law or MMI policy has been violated and examination is appropriate to investigate the apparent violation, or examination is necessary to comply with state or federal law.
 Computer users should have no expectation of privacy in material sent, received, or stored by them on or over MMI computing systems or networks.

-Cisco Firewall and Network Appliance Controls (NAC) are in place to enforce computer policies and maximize bandwidth usage among all users.
+Network management and protection appliances are in place to enforce computer policies and maximize bandwidth usage among all users.

 Guidelines for Users

 1. A user should avoid actions that may make themselves or MMI criminally or civilly liable to others.

 2. A user should not do anything that will impair the operation of computers, terminals, peripherals, or networks.

 3. A user should avoid any acts or omissions that might subject him/her to criminal penalties or to civil liability.
 Some acts or omissions that may subject him/her to criminal penalties or civil liability may also subject MMI to criminal penalties or civil liability.

 4. A user should be aware that, if any other state or federal law makes the user or MMI criminally or civilly liable for certain conduct, the law still applies even if not specifically described herein.
 If state or federal law prescribes certain consequences for certain conduct, the user and MMI may suffer those consequences even if they are not described herein.

 5. A user should also know that, under law, he/she may be required to reimburse MMI for any amount of money it must pay to another because of injury caused by user conduct.